 My Italian Pasta Salad

-Shiitake mushrooms appear able to enhance immune function in both directions, giving it a boost when needed, and cutting back on its activity when needed.
+- Shiitake mushrooms appear to enhance immune function in both directions, giving it a boost when needed, and cutting back on its activity when needed.

-Shiitake mushrooms are rich in: B vitamins, minerals, vitamin D (in the D2 form) and dietary fiber (2).
+- Shiitake mushrooms are rich in B vitamins, minerals, vitamin D (in the D2 form) and dietary fibre.

-Basil also emerged from our food ranking system as an excellent source of vitamin K and manganese, a very good source of copper and vitamin C, and a good source of calcium, iron, folate and omega-3 fatty acids.
-(3)
+- Basil has an excellent source of vitamin K and manganese, an excellent source of copper and vitamin C, and a good source of calcium, iron, folate and omega-3 fatty acids.

-As a result, pasta of any shape and size have a fairly low GI (30 to 60).
+- As a result, pasta of any shape and size has a low GI (30 to 60).